ChatScript/ChatScript/WIKI/ChatScript-Coding-Standards.md

 *Rationale*:<br>
 When you can localize data to the one file that uses it, it makes it easier to find the definition when you want to inspect it.

+## Keywords

+* Keywords and phrases in concepts, topic keywords, and patterns should be in lemma form if you want all conjugations matched.
+* Numbers should be in digit rather than word form.
+* Put the rareest keywords first in [ ] .
+* If you use [ ] in a pattern and then repeat that the same in another pattern, best to make a concept of it and use the concept.

+*Rationale*:<br>
+You want to match the most you can.
+Don't repeat singular and plural forms of a word, or word forms of a number, etc.
+And you want to put rarest first in [] because you want to avoid accidental matches on common words.

+You make a concept out of repeated [ ] pieces, because:
+Firstly, because when you want to add items in later, you may forget to add them in equivalently in other rules.
+Secondly, because the concept hunts for earliest match of any whereas [ ] hunts in specific order.
+If pattern is ( are you * [ dry happy] near me) then if input is "are you happy to be dry while near me", the pattern will bind are you dry, then fail on near because the next word in sentence is while.
+But it cant back up (not full lookahead mechanism) and try happy instead.
+It can retry the start of sentence, but that will just come back to "are you".
+But with a concept, it finds the earliest match to anything in the concept.

 ## Keyword Casing and Misspellings